ICL32/Wix/README.md

 ### Source Code

+For this task I followed MVC architecture, you'll find a View, Controller, Model folder within the source code.

 The source folder is located under a directory called ``src`` in the root repository.

 For this task, I followed an MVC architecture.
 The model defined in the task was implemented in the ``StoreModel.cs`` under the models folder.